prajwalt27/React.js_Tasks/README.md

 # React.js

-All these projects are made during learning my learning process.
+All these projects are made during my learning process.